Sungup/sungup.github.io/_posts/2019-12-24-Install-Grafana-and-Prometheus.md

 ![install-grafana-07]

-At the detail item page, you must remember the **ID number** at the right panel or download JSON file to click `Download JSON` link.
+In the detail page, you must remember the **ID number** at the right panel or download JSON file to click `Download JSON` link.
 The installed grafana on your server downloads the JSON template file and apply that using the **ID number**.

 ![install-grafana-05]